The-Academic-Observatory/observatory-platform/docs/tutorials/workflow/step_by_step.md

 ```

 ### Using Airflow variables and connections
-Any information that should not be hardcoded inside the telescope, but is still required for the telescope to function
+Any information that should not be hardcoded inside the workflow, but is still required for the workflow to function
  can be passed on using Airflow variables and connections.
 Values for both the variables and connections are read from the relevant config file (`config.yaml` in local develop
  environment and `config-terraform.yaml` in deployed terraform environment).